 A key essential to the Christian faith is that Jesus is fully God and fully Man.
 It’s where the Transcendent Eternal God becomes a human.

 So much of the debate in the early church revolved around who exactly Jesus Christ was.
-In fact, the Church took many efforts to ensure that Christ’s nature was fully codified and defined in the Nicene Creed to combat the heresy of Arianism.
-Every week when attending Mass, we read the explicit and fully spelled out the doctrine of the Incarnation.
-So amazing!
+In fact, the Church took many efforts to ensure that Christ’s nature was fully codified and defined in the Nicene Creed to combat the heresy Arianism.
+Every week when attending the Holy Sacrifice of the Mass, we read the explicit and fully spelled out doctrine of the Incarnation.

 Also, the Council of Chalcedon played a huge role in defining the correct Christology.
 Truly, the hypostatic union is one that transcends beyond reason, but yet not fully unattainable for us not to apprehend.

-In John 1, we read, “And the Word became flesh and dwelt among us (14). ” Interestingly, this language of “dwelling among us” is very similar to the tabernacle in OT.
+In John 1, we read, “And the Word became flesh and dwelt among us (14).”
+Interestingly, this language of “dwelling among us” is very similar to the tabernacle in Old Covenant.
 In brief, the tabernacle was a sacred tent and principal place of worship where God would meet Israel and dwell among His people.
 The Hebrew word for the tabernacle (Mishkan) is translated as “dwelling place.”

 The Incarnation is a foundational belief as a Christian.
 We can ponder and contemplate on the supernatural and really marvelous miracle this was.
 Just think about it:

-The true God become man leaving behind his honor and glory to dwell upon our dirty streets.
+The true God became man leaving behind his honor and glory to dwell upon our dirty streets.

 God had his Son born in a manger to show how in touch he is with poverty and humility.
 Jesus, the God-Man, was tempted with the same temptations we suffer, but he didn’t give into sin.

-Jesus knew what terrorism and chaos were like as he clung to Mary and Joseph as they escaped the slaughter of the baby boys.
+Jesus knew what terrorism and chaos were like as he clung to our Blessed Mother Mary and St. Joseph as they escaped the slaughter of the Holy Innocents.
 Furthermore, he grew up in a time of political control of the Roman government.

 What a sublime mystery this was.